Can You Sue After a Taxi Accident in Massachusetts?

 These insurance limits are generally higher than whatever the limits for everyday drivers are required to carry, but just because taxis offer this protection does not mean you should not consider the risks.
 It is not necessarily feasible to avoid using taxis due to their low liability coverage.
 However, there are measures you can take to protect yourself in the event of accidents involving taxis or other uninsured or underinsured drivers.

-Though not required by law, uninsured and underinsured motorist coverage is available by most insurance companies and will provide you an outlet for recovery if you are injured beyond what the taxi policy limits can pay out.
-This type of insurance will also cover you if you are in an accident caused by someone who does not have insurance, or has limited coverage.
+Though not required by law, uninsured and underinsured motorist coverage is available by most insurance companies and will provide you an outlet for recovery if you are injured beyond what the taxi policy limits can payout.
+This type of insurance will also cover you if you are in an accident caused by someone who does not have insurance or has limited coverage.

 Some locales, including Illinois, Colorado, and California have begun regulating ride-sharing companies to require them to provide insurance protection.
 Other jurisdictions have issued warnings about utilizing this form of transportation, and many such jurisdictions also have pending legislation that may require drivers to carry liability insurance similar to their taxi counterparts.

 If you or someone you know has been injured or killed in an auto accident due to someone else’s negligence, you may be entitled to compensation.
 Our knowledgeable attorneys at John J. Sheehan have the experience necessary to work with opposing counsel, insurance companies, and courts to ensure the best possible outcome for your legal claim.
-Our Boston car accident attorneys can help you if you have been injured due to the negligence of a taxi driver or if you have been in any kind of auto accident.
-Do not hesitate to contact our offices for a free consultation today.
+Our Wakefield car accident attorneys can help you if you have been injured due to the negligence of a taxi driver or if you have been in any kind of auto accident.
+Do not hesitate to contact our offices for a free case evaluation today.